-As the City Economic Development Corporation (EDC) moves to redevelop Willets Point, an industrial area nestled between Corona and Flushing north of Flushing Meadows Park, the Pratt Center for Community Development facilitated a series of workshops to identify and prioritize the concerns of area residents, business owners and workers.
+As the City Economic Development Corporation (EDC) moved to redevelop Willets Point in 2008, an industrial area nestled between Corona and Flushing north of Flushing Meadows Park, the Pratt Center for Community Development facilitated a series of workshops to identify and prioritize the concerns of area residents, business owners and workers.

 The Pratt Center prepared a report based on these conversations, “Making Willets Point Work for New York: A Plan for Neighborhood Success,” evaluating the EDC’s plan and making recommendations for improvements.